Nader-gator/PayMe/README.md

 - The way charges are tracked is not very robust.
 There is no system for tracking late payments other than simply looking at their due dates and weather they are paid or not.
 This means in future implementing email notification systems could be very challenging.

-- The way recurring charges are tracked could use some improving and refactoring.
-I think the logic I have in place is a bit too hard to read and most likely there are some edge cases that it does not take into account.
+- The way recurring charges and their due date are tracked and updated could use some improving and refactoring.
+- I think the logic I have in place is a bit too hard to read/follow and most likely there are some edge cases that it does not take into account.
 Breaking up the logic into smaller functions and implementing a very through suit of tests would be my next steps.

 - Creating Transaction model and table in the database to keep track of every single Transaction would be a great improvement to this